HijoBejuco/study-notes-sql-python-etc/README.md

 Another example: During pandemic, a French "expert" used a graph to argue that lockdowns were counterproductive, showing a positive correlation between lockdown stringency and Covid-related deaths.
 However, this was likely due to reverse causation: countries imposed strict measures when deaths were high.
 Proper analysis, controlling for confounders, showed that lockdowns had a strong negative effect on the number of cases and deaths.

+#### **How can causal and predictive inference be used together?**
+Companies use ML to solve the prediction problem of recommending products to clients.
+However, to understand the effect of the recommendation system on sales or conversions, causal inference is needed.
+This involves conducting  andomized experiments (A/B testing) to determine the impact accurately.
+* tests evaluating both scenarios, when ML is used and when dont, and with this information, performing statistical tests to see whether ML improve conversion.

 **References of this section:**
 * Basically all the amazing visualizations and theories of this section are taken from: [Why Machine Learning Is Not Made for Causal Estimation](https://towardsdatascience.com/why-machine-learning-is-not-made-for-causal-estimation-f2add4a36e85)